 3.3.
 Basic Measurement Operation

-This first setting is the mode setting.
-The mode setting will determine what type of processing (DC, AC, or Lock-in) is performed by the M81-SSM on the signal received from the module.
+Mode setting: determines what type of processing (DC, AC, or Lock-in) is performed by the M81-SSM on the signal received from the module.
 The other settings displayed will change based on what is relevant in the selected mode.

 DC Mode